-|Purpose of activities||Activities during fiscal 2020||Self-
+|Purpose of activities||Activities during fiscal 2022||Self-

-|Targets/plans for activities from fiscal 2021 onwards|
+|Targets/plans for activities from fiscal 2023 onwards|

 Self-assessment grades A: Target achieved B: Target mostly achieved C: Target not achieved

-|Environmental management training||Managers||104|
+|Environmental management training||Managers||112|

-|Waste management training||Managers||33|
+|Waste management training||Managers||25|

-We make sure to keep site-management up to date on changes in legislation applied to the Mitsubishi Materials Group by providing information via intranet or email to the staff in charge.
-In the event of major revisions or revisions requiring measures such as equipment upgrades, we organize explanatory meetings to provide information on the requisite measures and ensure that all our facilities are prepared to take appropriate action.
+We keep all our facilities up to date on changes in legislation applied to the Mitsubishi Materials Group by providing information via intranet or email.
+In the event of major revisions or revisions requiring measures such as equipment upgrades, we hold explanatory meetings to share information on the requisite measures and ensure that all our facilities are prepared to take appropriate action.

-With regard to our compliance with environment-related laws and regulations in fiscal 2020, we were not subject to any adverse dispositions (revoked permits, orders to cease operations, orders to stop use of equipment, fines, etc.) by regulatory authorities.
+With regard to our compliance with environment-related laws and regulations in fiscal 2022, we were not subject to any adverse dispositions (revoked permits, orders to cease operations, orders to stop use of equipment, fines, etc.) by regulatory authorities.

 In accordance with our Environmental Policy, we identify environmental risks to the Mitsubishi Materials Group from a broad perspective and take measures to prevent such risks from materializing.

-In fiscal 2020, we invested approximately ¥1.5 billion in areas including renewal of equipment at copper smelting facilities and cement plants, with the goal of preventing air pollution and water pollution.
+In fiscal 2022, we invested approximately ¥4.9 billion in areas including renewal of equipment at cement plants and copper smelting and refining facilities, with the goal of preventing air pollution and water pollution.
 Costs associated with environmental preservation came to around ¥7.3 billion, including environmental measures, and maintenance and management of equipment to prevent pollution.

 |Category||Investment Amount||Expense Amount|

-|Business area costs||1,506||5,606|
+|Business area costs||Business area costs||4,848||6,821|

-|Pollution prevention costs||885||2,605|
+|Pollution prevention costs||4,089||3,426|

-|Global environmental conservation costs||442||369|
+|Global environmental conservation costs||641||450|

-|Resource recycling costs||179||2,632|
+|Resource recycling costs||118||2,946|

-|Social activity costs||0||11|
+|Social activity costs||0||13|

-|Environmental remediation costs||26||106|
+|Environmental remediation costs||15||144|